Step 9

 The paper is too clean, not so realistic.
 We need to make it darker and a bit dirtier.
 To do this, paint it using burn tool.
 Make sure you use low exposure and paint repeatedly to have gradual and subtle effects.

-7 comments on “How to Draw a Photorealistic Coffee Cup”
+7 responses to “How to Draw a Photorealistic Coffee Cup”

 Leave a Reply